 - Cold: This one doesn’t usually feel as good as heat, but it’s a must for immediate injuries.
 Cold presses help reduce inflammation which is important for healing AND for feeling less pain.
 Plus it doesn’t have the nasty side effects of anti-inflammation pills.

-- Essential Oils: I am not an expert at essential oils, but the more I learn the more I am intrigued by their ability to calm and soothe us.
+- Essential Oils: The more I learn the more I am intrigued by their ability to calm and soothe us.
 Be sure to do your research or talk to a trained professional before diving in.
 Essential oils are potent things that need care and respect.
+(Learn how to get my favorite essential oils at wholesale prices here.)

 - Herbs: Pretty much a big “ditto” to the above.
 Beyond some real healing benefits, I find that certain herbal teas can be very comforting.
 Stress is another signal from the body that is often a favorite companion to pain.